 Lawns require a second application of fertilizer in the early fall, whereas trees and shrubs need fertilizing in the spring and fall.

-Step 2: Calculate The Required Amount Of The Ingredients
+- Calculate The Required Amount of the Ingredients

-Understanding the amount of nutrient required in a particular area can be somewhat confusing, especially when you’re making your own blend.
+Understanding the amount of nutrients required in a particular area can be somewhat confusing, especially when you’re making your own blend.

 If you already know what your plants need, you can skip the soil test.